cs1302uga/cs1302-minesweeper-alpha/README.md

       Here is the declaration (notice we didn't initialize it here):

       ```java
-      private final Scanner STDIN; // declare instance constant
+      private final Scanner stdIn; // declare instance constant
       ```

       Here is what a line in the constructor might look like:

       ```java
-      this.STDIN = stdin; // initialize instance constant
+      this.stdIn = stdIn; // initialize instance constant
       ```

-      If you follow this suggestion, then you can call `STDIN.nextLine()` or `this.STDIN.nextLine()` in your class's instance methods whenever you want to get a line of user input (e.g., for a command).
+      If you follow this suggestion, then you can call `stdIn.nextLine()` or `this.stdIn.nextLine()` in your class's instance methods whenever you want to get a line of user input (e.g., for a command).

   * **`void printWelcome()`:** This method should print